joao-gueifao-924/Video-Stabilization/docs/math-overview.md

 title: Mathematical Overview
 ---

-# Mathematical Foundations of Video Stabilization
+# Mathematical Foundations for Real-Time Video Stabilization

-This document provides a mathematical overview of the core concepts underlying a video stabilization system ("stabilizer").
-It explains how camera motion is modeled and estimated using homographies and more specifically rigid (Euclidean) transformations, and describes the decomposition of these transformations into fundamental geometric parameters.
+This document provides a mathematical overview of the core concepts underlying a video stabilization system ("stabilizer"), available on [GitHub](https://github.com/joao-gueifao-924/Video-Stabilization).
+It explains how camera motion is modeled and estimated using homographies and, more specifically, rigid (Euclidean) transformations, and describes the decomposition of these transformations into fundamental geometric parameters.
+In addition, we show how to smooth out shaky video by averaging the estimated inter-frame camera motions, a technique that reduces unwanted shake while preserving intentional movement.
 Understanding these principles is essential for grasping how the stabilizer separates and selectively suppresses different types of camera movement.

-> **Note:** The following mathematical overview assumes that the reader is familiar with fundamental concepts in **Linear Algebra** (such as matrices, determinants, and matrix factorizations) and **Projective Geometry** (including homogeneous coordinates, projective transformations, and the geometric interpretation of homographies).
+The following mathematical overview assumes that the reader is familiar with fundamental concepts in **Calculus** and **Linear Algebra** (such as summation and product series, matrices, determinants, and matrix factorizations) and **Projective Geometry** (including homogeneous coordinates, projective transformations, and the geometric interpretation of homographies).
 A solid grasp of these topics is essential for understanding the derivations and parameterizations presented below.

 ## Homography Decomposition into fundamental parameters